Geometry Modeling and Preparation for Automated Meshing: An Example of the ONERA M6 Wing

 mark skbeg up_x_TE up_y_TE up_z_TE spline up_x_p1 up_y_p1 up_z_p1 . . . spline up_x_LE up_y_LE up_z_LE skend skbeg low_x_LE low_y_LE low_z_LE spline low_x_p1 low_y_p1 low_z_p1 . . . spline low_x_TE low_y_TE low_z_TE skend group store airfoil

 The above CSM example shows how to put together a 3D sketch for an airfoil.
 These 3D sketches are later used to build a face body and then face bodies are used to be blended into a solid body.
 For that reason, the face orientation, and number of edges in a face must be consistence in all cross sections.
-The face orientation depends on the direction of control points defined for a spline.
+The face orientation depends on the direction of the control points defining a spline.
 In that case, all 3D sketches start from the upper trailing-edge point to the leading-edge point and back to the lower trailing-edge point.
 This means the points definition is counter-clockwise.
 If you happen to be familiar with XFOIL, you will note that the 2D section point definitions are defined in the same order.

 Here you can find the complete CSM file for step one: om6Step1.csm.